dNhCm/SchoolHelpBot/README.txt

 3. In .env change BOT_TOKEN to your bot token, in GROUP_ID write id of your school group, and you can set admins by space key, also write ids of them
 4. Go to data folder by path %ROOT%\data
 5. Change subjects list >> just create file with name of subject in txt format file
-6. In subjects_schedules change schedules.json where start from names of weeks, after weeakdays (from 0 to 6) and only then subjects
+6. In subjects_schedules change schedules.json where start from names of weeks, after weekdays (from 0 to 6) and only then subjects
 7. Than add also photo of schedule (if you have .pdf, then just convert it to .png) call it like schedules.png
 8. In time_schedule change time schedule in schedule.json
-9. Then also change time schedule text (schedule.txt)
+9. Then also add photo of schedule in png format (schedule.png)
 10. Go to config.ini, but when u had already read config readme file, set parameters like you need.